pushmix/web-notification/README.md

 * [Web Push Notifications for Laravel](https://github.com/pushmix/laravel-web-notification)
 * [Web Push Notifications for WordPress](https://github.com/pushmix/wordpress-web-notifications)

-If you using Laravel Package or WordPress Plug-in you can skip Installation section.
+If you using Laravel Package or WordPress Plug-in you can skip the rest of this document.

 > For notifications open rate and click through stats you will need to login to Pushmix Dashboard.